 Facebook: I’m starting with the platform a team should be most aware of, because posting too many times in a small time frame can have the algorithm work against you.
 Think about what you see personally when you scroll through your timeline.
 At times do you see “Page X made 2 posts”, but you don’t see what either of those posts are?
 That is the problem.
 Posting more than one time within an hour or two will cause Facebook to group the posts.
 No one cares enough to actually go and SEE what those two posts were, they will just keep scrolling down.

-If you’re not using a scheduling app such as Hootsuite, the easiest way to keep posts from being too close together is to look at the Page before you post.
+If you’re not using a scheduling app such as Hootsuite, or Creator Studio on Facebook (you should be using a scheduling app) the easiest way to keep posts from being too close together is to look at the Page before you post.
 Was something just posted, or has it been an hour or so?
 If it’s been within an hour, wait.
 Either schedule the post to go out at a later time, or save the link to post about it later.
 Keep in mind on Facebook it is good to keep total posts for each day under 5, and that is on the high end.
 Three is a good number across the board.
 The radio station I work with tends to hit 5 or 6 a day, but that’s expected with many hosts using it for their daily shows.
 That would be too much for your insurance business.

 Twitter: There’s a little more leeway with Twitter, because it’s common practice to post many times over the course of a day, sometimes 2 or 3 times within an hour (depending on your business).
 While you should still refrain from back-to-back posts*, continue to look at the Twitter page and see when posts were made, and decide accordingly if you should post your item at the same time, or wait until another time of day.

 *An exception would be if there is a Twitter-chat or an event happening, these are times when heavy-posting is more accepted.
 I would suggest ending tweets with your initials so followers can see that multiple people are posting.
 Plus it adds something personal to the mix!